mgajda/ouroboros-network/latency-sim/src/Latency.md

       * computing $∆Q(t)$ and $∆R(t)$ curve for random network
       connections.
 5. Comparison with other metrics used for graph and network research
-      * visualizing one or multiple rate curves
+      * visualizing one or multiple distributions
       * assertions about classical graph algorithms vs rates
       * computing metrics random networks